easyp-tech/server/README.md

 listen:  127.0.0.1:8080

 # domain the service will be accessible.
-# Note: buf requires TLS, so this is a name your cert isassigned.
+# Note: buf requires TLS, so this is a name your cert is assigned.
 domain:  easyp.tech:8080

 # directory where the cache will be placed.